 The clear waters along Punta Cana’s coastline are calmer in the afternoon than the morning, offering a unique opportunity for ultimate relaxation and top-class diving.

 Punta Cana enjoys a hot and humid climate year-round, although June to November is considered the rainy season.
 It usually rains once a day, every day but for only short periods of time.

 June marks the beginning of hurricane season.
 If you are planning a trip to the Caribbean between June and November, consider taking out travelers insurance on the off chance a hurricane forms during your vacation.
 However, the likelihood of this happening is low as in recent years the country has not sustained a direct hit from a hurricane.

 Air temperatures during the summer months range from 77-85°F (25-30°C) while water temperatures are 79-83°F (26-28°C).

 Because June to November is considered the rainy season, this is also the low season in the Dominican Republic.
 If you choose to dive in these months, you’re sure to get a great deal on flights and accommodation.

-If you enjoy getting the best deals, diving at uncrowded dive sites or wish to visit the northern coast, book your trip from June to November.
+If you enjoy getting the best deals and diving at uncrowded dive sites, book your trip from June to November.

-On the other hand, December to March is the best time to dive while listening to humpback whales.
-This is the time of year the island plays host to the humpback whales who migrate from the North Atlantic to the shores of Bavaro and calve in the bay at Samana.
+However, at this is the time of year the island plays host to humpback whales who migrate from the North Atlantic to the shores of Bavaro and calve in the bay at Samana.
 As the males are there to impress their females during this season they are incredibly active and often present a spectacular show of splashing and rearing.